High Yielders Brought To You By The Letter M

 This research report was jointly produced with co-author Big Dog Investments.

 Today we will be comparing four preferred shares and a baby bond over three companies: AG Mortgage Investment Trust (NYSE:MITT), MFA Financial (NYSE:MFA), and MTGE Investment Corp.
 (NASDAQ:MTGE).
-MITT has two preferred shares: MIITT-A and MITT-B. MITT has very little coverage so there's a heightened possibility of an incorrect market valuation at some point in their preferred shares.
+MITT has two preferred shares: MITT-A and MITT-B. MITT has very little coverage so there's a heightened possibility of an incorrect market valuation at some point in their preferred shares.
 Sadly, for now, neither preferred share is close to a buy, but they are valued closely together for the time being.

 MFA does an excellent job in their presentations for shareholders.
 You can read how they run their company here.
 They trade at a significant premium to book value now.
-The two shares for MFA are MFA-B which is a preferred share and MFO which is a baby bond.
+The two shares for MFA are MFA-B, which is a preferred share and MFO, which is a baby bond.
 It's important to understand that preferred shares and baby bonds are not the same thing.
 In fact, they have significant differences.
 Baby bonds, in the event of a bankruptcy, are going to be paid before preferred shares.
 In general, a baby bond holder will be receiving a smaller yield in exchange for priority on their money in the event the company goes under.

 MTGE, unlike many within the mREIT sector, doesn't have an insane valuation.
 It also has one of the best preferred shares in the mREIT sector to invest in right now.
 In case you're wondering, no I didn't forget a dash between the E and the P. It just so happens some preferred shares don't have one.

-Below is a chart where we can begin to compare the companies preferred shares:
+Below is a chart where we can begin to compare the companies' preferred shares:

 For starters, notice the purple by MFO.
 This is a reminder that we're dealing with a baby bond here and not a preferred share so the valuation is going to be measured quite a bit differently.
 For now, notice that MFA-B is $0.67 under a sell rating while MFO is only $0.15 under a sell rating.

-MITT-A is only $.08 under a sell rating which is dangerously close.
+MITT-A is only $.08 under a sell rating, which is dangerously close.
 MITT-B is $0.13 over a sell (notice that the cell is in red which tells us it's a sell).
 In addition to being over a sell value MITT-B is also $0.68 away from a buy value while MITT-A is $0.37 away.
 If I was stuck and had to choose between MITT's two preferred shares then the easy choice would be MITT-A.

 MTGEP, compared to the rest on the above list, looks fairly compelling.
 It's $0.24 under a sell rating and only $0.16 away from a buy rating.
 For a preferred share in the mREIT sector this is actually one of the top choices currently as almost everything is over a buy rating and many are in the sell range.